 Is there continuing education credit?

 Yes.
-CE credit is made available through Northwest Forensic Institute, LLC, and the American Psychological Association.
+CE credits are made available through Northwest Forensic Institute, LLC, and the American Psychological Association.
+We will also apply for CLE credits through the Oregon State Bar.

 Is there credentialing for media?